TMLG5801/Realtime-3D-Player/README.md

 **Optional OBS Installation**

-**Hardware:** NVIDIA RTX series graphics cards are required, and the latest graphics card drivers must be installed.
+**Hardware:** A pair of Red-Blue 3D Glasses!!!NVIDIA RTX series graphics cards are required, and the latest graphics card drivers must be installed.

 ### 2. Install Environment (First Time Only)
 Double-click **`install_env.bat`** in the project directory.